Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ### 1.3 Copy the ipfs hash/cid of the generated skcd file

-> it appear in Events (blue dot on this screenshot example)
+> it appears in Events (blue dot on this screenshot example)

 ![circuit sign](./fig/3ocwCircuitResult.png)